 Finally able to attend classes that offered a traditional education at the age of 13, Dr. Jiang plunged into her studies and exceeded everyone’s expectations.
 After completing only 3 years of formal education, she applied and was accepted into medical school.
 She emerged as a physician at the age of 21.

-Knowing that cataracts were one of the leading blindness in China, Dr. Jiang wanted to continue her medical education and specialize in ophthalmology.
+Knowing that cataracts were one of the leading causes of blindness in China, Dr. Jiang wanted to continue her medical education and specialize in ophthalmology.

 “I always marveled when I heard stories of people having their vision restored after cataract surgery,” she says.
 But without the necessary connections that made it possible to enter the most respected field of medicine in China, she was unable to pursue that dream.